SJECollins/pixels-arcade/README.md

 ## Vroom Vroom
 03/01/24

 Added a driving type game.
 Scrolling road, changes with speed.
 Car obstacles spawn (in front or behind depends on speed).
 Try to stay alive as long as possible.
-Bonus for speed
+Bonus for speed.

+TODO: add onscreen/mobile controls - arrows would probably do

 ## Goose Shoot
 04/01

 Don't sue me Nintendo!

+TODO: add onscreen/mobile controls - arrows? touchscreen?

+## Fishtank Sim
+01/03

+Just a fishtank simulator.
+Still in progress.
+Earn credits by keeping the fish alive.
+Spend on tanks, fish, some accessories.

 # General